Game of Thrones season 2: Casting

 The casting for the second season began in May 2011.
 Although a large portion of the first-season cast were returning, the producers were still faced with a huge number of new characters to be cast.
 The producers decided that several characters from A Clash of Kings, including the Freys and Crannogmen Reeds at Winterfell, Frey bannermen of the Starks, the Tullys, Stannis' wife and daughter, Theon's uncle Aeron Greyjoy and the bastard Ramsay Snow would not be cast despite appearing in the novel.
 Showrunners David Benioff and D. B. Weiss commented on this saying that certain character introductions taking place in A Clash of Kings would be delayed until the third season.
 This was done due to the large number of characters already introduced in season two, and because they couldn't afford to have people "waiting around" for their characters to become central to the plot.
 Having to fill so many speaking roles, the showrunners not only "postponed" the introduction of several key characters, but they also merged some into one, or certain plot-functions were given to different characters.
 Many physical traits were also altered, such as the ethnicity or age of characters.
 The cast was estimated to be the largest on television.
-Scattered around two fictional continents characters include, by order of importance:
+Scattered around two fictional continents characters include:

 Emerging as the fourth claimant to the throne is the estranged brother of the late king Robert, Stannis Baratheon (Stephen Dillane).
 The foreign priestess Melisandre, portrayed by Carice van Houten poses as an influential, yet manipulative advisor to Stannis.
 Van Houten was previously asked (but unable) to audition for the role of Cersei in season one.
 While her character retains her signature red robes and hair, unlike in the novels Melisandre is not portrayed as having red eyes, making her appear somewhat more human.
 Liam Cunningham stars as Ser Davos Seaworth, the "Onion Knight", a bannerman of Stannis and a former smuggler.
 Cunningham had already been in talks for a role in the first season.
 As he is left-handed, his Davos has the fingers of the right hand shortened, unlike in the novels where his left hand is crippled.
 In an interview, Cunningham said that a lot of new dialogue had to be written for his character, because in the novels Davos, a point-of-view character, is portrayed more through his thoughts than through his actions.
 These three characters headed a new storyline set on a different location, that by the end of the season merged with the main plot.